Spider Solitaire Empty

 - Can I empty this column again quickly?
 If you're placing a single low card that can immediately move elsewhere, that's often fine.

 - Am I about to deal from the stock?
-If so, filling the empty column might be necessary anyway (you can't deal with empty columns in most versions).
+If so, fill the empty column first.
+Standard Spider Solitaire requires every tableau column to be filled before the stock is dealt.

 When to Sacrifice Your Empty Column